Sravan2804/PPE-kit-detection/README.md

 # PPE kit detection
-simple project for detetion of ppe kits
+simple project for detection of ppe kits